Mazilius/Python-bachelor-project/README.md

 ## Usage

 ### Topic mining and text processing - Bachelor project
-The following bullet points contains prerequisits in order to use the system.
+The following bullet points contain prerequisites in order to use the system.
 * Credentials from [Twitter](https://developer.twitter.com/) in order to use their API if you wish to gather more data
 * Connect to [postgresql](https://www.postgresql.org/) database in order to handle and view the data
 * The original data is in the zip folder